Shopify’s Sales Tax Liability and Nexus Dashboard Results Explained

 Product exemptions.
 Suppose you sell exempt products in certain states (dietary supplements, food, clothing, and other product types).
 In that case, Shopify will include these transactions in their net sales calculation for states that allow us to exclude nontaxable sales.
 This means that Shopify might tell you that you owe sales tax in more forms than you do.

 Marketplace sales.
 Suppose you sell on a marketplace like Amazon, and you route the marketplace transactions through Shopify for fulfillment purposes.
 In that case, there is a chance that Shopify will not be able to “read” that the transaction initially took place on a marketplace.
 This is important because many states allow us to deduct marketplace sales from your economic nexus calculation.
 If your marketplace sales are included in Shopify as regular retail sales, it could lead to Shopify telling you that you owe sales tax in more states than you do.
+Shopify does support taking this into account for some, but not all, marketpalces.

 Worst still is that the vast majority of e-commerce businesses that sell on marketplaces do not route their transactions through Shopify.
 Therefore, all of the marketplace sales won’t be included in the economic nexus thresholds.
 Please also remember that storing inventory in third-party marketplace warehouses (like Amazon FBA warehouses) will create sales tax nexus in the vast majority of states (there are a few exceptions to this general rule).